Hazem2911/OptiStyle-App/README.md

 - 3. Profile Page
 The Profile Page shows the user’s name and email, with options to:

---View My Orders
+-View My Orders
---Access My Wishlist
+-Access My Wishlist
---Learn more About OptiStyle
+-Learn more About OptiStyle
---Sign Out securely via Firebase's sign-out method.
+-Sign Out securely via Firebase's sign-out method.

--4.
-Cart Page
+- 4. Cart Page
 Users can manage the items they've added to their cart.
 The Cart page allows users to:

 --Remove items from the cart.